 Aside from the obvious return of Benedict Cumberbatch as the titular Strange, the big news from Comic-Con 2019 is that Elizabeth Olsen’s Scarlett Witch will feature in the film, though quite how still remains a mystery.
 Feige suggested that the upcoming Disney+ TV show WandaVision, which will centre around her character, will lead her to darken Strange’s door.

-Rachel McAdams (who plays Christine Palmer) and Benedict Wong (Wong) are also thought to be coming back for the sequel.
+In February 2020, it was reported by Variety that Rachel McAdams (who plays Christine Palmer/Night Nurse) wouldn’t be coming back for the sequel.

 Who is directing Doctor Strange 2?